-The Annual Brookings Marathon is a Boston qualifier, USATF Certification #SD 08006TLB (Marathon) and #SD 13002JF (Half Marathon).
+The Annual Brookings Marathon is a Boston qualifier, USATF Certification #SD20001MN (Marathon) and #SD18001MN (Half Marathon).

 Because our course traverses the entire city, closing roads during the race would result in frustrated motorists and an increased safety risk.
 Accordingly, roads are open during the race, with volunteers controlling traffic at major intersections.
 Traffic in Brookings is light on a Saturday morning, but as in any road race, you are ultimately responsible for your own safety.
 Use of headphones and other devices that could distract you from traffic is discouraged.
 In the interest of runner safety, dogs, bikes, strollers and rollerblades are not allowed on the course.

-The marathon course is open (water, first aid, traffic control provided) based on a 6 hour pace (13:45 per mile).
+The marathon course is open (water, first aid, traffic control provided) based on a 6 hour pace and the half marathon on a 3 hour pace (13:45 per mile).
 Participants who are proceeding at a rate slower than this pace may be asked to leave the course for their own safety.

 Course Elevation Chart